 Note: The user has to cover the whole application board including the cable and connector with a housing fulfilling isolation Class II requirements.

 Note: At some frequencies of Conducted RF emissions (10-30MHz range) degradation of performance could occur in terms of loss of connection with PC/Laptop or delays in software execution.
-In this case device should be reset with pressing the reset button.
-In case that issues occur frequently XDP OTP Production Burner should be removed from the source of disturbances.
+In this case, device should be reset by pressing the reset button.
+In case that issues occur frequently, XDP OTP Production Burner should be removed from the source of disturbances.